tarantool/doc/doc/how-to/db/crud.rst

-A simple way is to look at the constants in ``box.schema``, which shows that there is an item named SPACE_ID == 288, so these statements will retrieve the correct tuple:
+A simple way is to look at the constants in ``box.schema``, which shows that there is an item named SPACE_ID == 288, so these statements retrieve the correct tuple:

 .. code-block:: lua